 It usually takes up to an hour before you begin to feel the medication coming into effect.
 And once it is fully working in your system, the medication can have a lasting effect for up to 6 – 8 hours.

-When to take Lasix is generally something your doctor will give you directions upon, and you should follow them thoroughly.
-However, this medication is usually prescribed for once a day and you’ll normally be asked to take it in the morning.
-Some may be asked to take two a day, but remember the dose is based on your medical background and your response to the treatment.
+This medication is usually prescribed once a day, and you’ll normally be asked to take it in the morning.
+Some may be asked to take it twice daily, but remember the dose is based on your medical background and your response to treatment.

 What are the side effects of Lasix?

-There are a few side effect associated with furosemide, some common and some much more serious.
-What I have listed here is only the most common side effects, which are; increased urination, thirst, muscle cramps, itching or rash, weakness, dizziness, spinning sensation, diarrhea, stomach pain and constipation.
+There are a few side effects associated with furosemide.
+Common side effects include increased urination, thirst, muscle cramps, itching or rash, weakness, dizziness, spinning sensation, diarrhea, stomach pain and constipation.
 If any of these do persist or worsen, then you should speak with your doctor right away.

 What is the generic name for Lasix?

 The generic name for Lasix is known as furosemide.
 It is bioequivalent to Lasix and works the same way in the body.